exisoft/macbook-pro-4-1-linux/README.md

 `sudo grub-install --no-uefi-secure-boot --boot-directory=/media/mint/<GUID>/boot /dev/sda`

 If this installs cleanly you are done.
-You can now install the Nvidia 340 drivers.
+You can now install the Nvidia 340 drivers after rebooting.

   *note that some distros like Ubuntu 21.10 and up have started shipping BOTH bios and UEFI grub versions.
 This may not appear to be a problem until you upgrade your distro so make sure that when you restart you check for the `grub-efi-amd64-signed` package and remove it.
 I had to unintall and reinstall grub-pc upgrading from 21.10 to 22.04 and that fixed the issue.*